-Up your game.
-The Advanced Electrical Troubleshooting course is for those who have already completed QQI Level 6 Industrial Electrical Systems course.
-All of that electrical knowledge and skills can now bear fruit by practicing logical troubleshooting methods on panels with a large range of fault complexity and a range of computerised application simulations.
+Troubleshoot like a Pro.
+The 3-day Advanced Electrical Troubleshooting course is for those who have already completed the QQI Level 6 Industrial Electrical Systems course.
+All of that electrical knowledge and skills can now bear fruit by practicing logical troubleshooting methods on industrial panels and simulators with a large range of fault complexity.

 Who should attend